shmup/hexbugs/README.md

 [x] - wire in sqlite database to backend

 ## SECOND PASS TODO
+[ ] - sql queries / db method
+        [x] 1. complete rehydration query, `game`, `game_players` and every transaction.
+        [ ] 2. update game
-[ ] - gamestate data structures used by our websocket api [ ] - develop game state validation used by websocket api [ ] - develop needed websocket messages for a game
+[ ] - gamestate data structures used by our websocket api
+        [x] 1. add a data structure for initial game state [ ] 2. add a data structure for a game update [x] 3. add a complete data structure for rehydration w/ history [ ] - develop game state validation used by websocket api [ ] - develop needed websocket messages for a game
         * the idea is that the UI can know the entire game state.
         * this includes every single piece and their ID, for both players
-    * updates include joining game, movements, additions to hive, conceding, gameover [ ] - develop quick hacky debug UI w/ buttons to simulate a game [ ] - wire user events to websocket callers
+        * updates include joining game, movements, additions to hive, conceding, gameover
+[ ] - develop quick hacky debug UI w/ buttons to simulate a game [ ] - wire user events to websocket callers